 Especially when people are dealing with difficult economic times personally or struggling financially in their business, they may see plan funds as a way to cushion their finances.
 However, fraud or dishonesty can take on many forms aside from simply stealing assets from the retirement plans.
 It could involve charging excessive fees for 401(k) plans, reducing benefits without proper notice, making risky investments, taking kickbacks from fund administrators, and an array of other illicit activities.

 How much coverage is required?
 What’s the maximum coverage?

 ERISA requires each person handling the plan to be covered for at least 10% of the amount of funds he or she handles.
 The coverage can’t be less than $1,000 or more than $500,000, unless the plan includes stock options issued by the employer.
 Managers of plans that include securities issued by the employer can be covered up to $1,000,000.

 - Your company’s retirement plan has funds totaling $750,000.
 The company owner and HR director are both fiduciaries of the plan with access to the plan funds and authority to disburse them.
 Both the owner and HR director must be bonded for at least 10% of the total fund amount or $75,000.

 Fidelity Bonds protect companies from losses caused by theft or fraud committed by employees.
-While an Employee Dishonesty Bond protects the customer’s own property, a Business Services Bond will cover customer property for businesses that go into their customers’ homes and offices.
-ERISA Fidelity Bonds will protect employees’ retirement plans from wrongdoing by the plan’s managers.
+While an employee dishonesty bond protects the customer’s own property, a business service bond will cover customer property for businesses that go into their customers’ homes and offices.
+ERISA fidelity bonds will protect employees’ retirement plans from wrongdoing by the plan’s managers.
 Since employee theft and fraud is a widespread problem, Fidelity Bonds play an important role in helping businesses manage their risk.